-Olivier Taeymans heads the Diagnostic Imaging Service, assisted by Consultant Radiologists Sam Jakovljevic, Abby Caine, Anna Adrian and Francisco Llabres Diaz; 2 Residents, 4 radiographers and 2 imaging assistants, making us the world’s largest imaging service in private veterinary practice.
+Olivier Taeymans heads the Diagnostic Imaging Service, assisted by Consultant Radiologists Sam Jakovljevic, Abby Caine, Francisco Llabres Diaz, Pete Mantis, Emilie Fauchon and Daniel Housley.
+With 2 Residents, 2 radiographers and 2 imaging assistants, we are the world’s largest imaging service in private veterinary practice.
 This level of expertise is essential in order to obtain maximum benefit from the state-of-the-art equipment at our disposal.

 Despite the development of more sophisticated modalities, radiography still plays a key role in diagnostic imaging.
 Our new DR system allows instantaneous display of the images throughout the clinic through PACS, and a new mobile DR-system allows us to take x-rays in theatre.
 Fluoroscopy, which also uses x-rays, creates live images of moving structures; and we use it to perform oesophagrams, cystography, cardiac procedures and surgical implant/stent placements.